If you’ve ever had an overdue payment before, you’ve seen a dunning letter. They are also known as dunning notices.

 Let’s say that you’re a business owner who charges your clients in the form of invoices.
 That’s nothing new, it’s a safe and common form of collecting payment.

 Although that sounds nice and should be how the world operates, it’s not.
-Your clients might not pay you right away for a variety of reasons including…
+Even if you have positive customer relationships, they might not pay you right away for a variety of reasons.
+It may take some extra time to collect the debt due to factors including:

 They haven’t received what they purchased yet